justinhamilton125/IS-6812-MSBA-Capstone-1/README.md

 **Analytic Problem:**

-The target variable is specificially customers that do have a negative history of repayment to lend to, and postive repayment.
+The target variable is specifically customers that do have a negative history of repayment to lend to, and positive repayment.
 Represented in the application_train/test.csv sets of binary where 1 = Not trust worthy borrower (Client with payment difficulties), 0 = Trustworthy borrower (client with good repayment history).

 Develop a model that will predict which customers will be good borrowers, using a classification method based on customer financial behavior data.